okbob/plpgsql_check/README.md

 * detection of missing RETURN command in function (common after exception handlers, complex logic)
 * tries to identify unwanted hidden casts, which can be a performance issue like unused indexes
 * ability to collect relations and functions used by function
-* ability to check EXECUTE statements agaist SQL injection vulnerability
+* ability to check EXECUTE statements against SQL injection vulnerability

 I invite any ideas, patches, bugreports.